latest from the magazine

 latest journal issue

+The recent work of Robert Beauregard, Laura Lieto and colleagues is at the forefront of attempts at reformulating planning theory around assemblage thinking and the new materialist, post-structuralist and post-humanist thrust it comes with.
 In his written reflections on the nature of creative work, the widely-recognized Basque-Spanish sculptor Eduardo Chillida (1924-2002) stated:

-“the work that is conceived a priori is born dead […] I believe I have to dare to do what I don´t know and aspire to recognize what I can´t discern.
+“the work that is conceived a priori is born dead […] I believe I have to dare to do what I don't know and aspire to recognize what I can't discern.
 I value knowing over knowledge” (Chillida, 2004:15).

 A similar focus on inquiry over conception, vision, plan or critique is a major feature of assemblage thinking (Deleuze and Guattari, 1987), of which actor-network theory (ANT) is perhaps the best known variant (Latour, 1987; Mol, 2010).
 This attention to inquiry implies recognizing the preeminence of objects, things and matter over mind and ideas (see Harman, 2002; Bryant, 2011; also Schrödinger, 1967), a perspective that has generated cohorts of both supporters and detractors.